Post-impact mining

 Reports have appeared in the media about a new damage settlement from the State that will apply to all damage to residential buildings if caused by former coal mining.
 This scheme will apply to all damages and not just those where residential safety is acute or short-term.

-However, the regulation is currently not yet in force and no effective date has been set.
-This unfortunately makes it impossible at this time to have an authority determine whether a damage has occurred as a result of former mining and whether it is eligible for compensation.
+However, the scheme is not currently in effect.
+It is anticipated that the regulation will come into force on Jan.
+1, 2026.
+At present, unfortunately, it is not possible to have an authority determine whether a damage has occurred as a result of former mining and whether it is eligible for compensation.